innovation stage gate process

 What is the Innovation Stage Gate Process?

 The innovation stage gate process is a structured framework that guides innovation projects through a series of defined stages, from concept to launch.
-After each stage, a “gate” serves as a decision checkpoint where projects are reviewed and either approved to move forward, sent back for revision, or stopped entirely.
+After each stage, a “gate” acts as a decision checkpoint where projects are reviewed and either approved to move forward, sent back for revision, or stopped entirely.

 The Stage Gate Process of Innovation: How the Gates Work

 Each phase in the innovation funnel stages builds toward a more refined, validated, and strategically aligned opportunity.
-After each stage, a gate serves as a formal decision point—allowing leaders to assess whether a project should proceed, pivot, or stop altogether.
+After each stage, a gate serves as a formal decision point, allowing leaders to assess whether a project should proceed, pivot, or stop altogether.

 Stage 1: Discovery